judyz94/habit-tracker/README.md

 # Habit Tracker

-# Description

-This project presents a web application for habit tracking using **Laravel 11** as a PHP framework and **Tailwind CSS** for user interface design.
+This project presents a web application for habit tracking using **Laravel 11** as a PHP framework, **Vue 3 and Tailwind CSS** for user interface design.
 The application allows users to:

 - **Create and manage habits**: Users can define their own habits, set goals, and track their daily progress.
 - **Get motivation and support**: The application includes features to share goals with friends and receive community support.